 Soon after, UofL offered him the rare books' position at Ekstrom.

 McWhorter is Every Man's scholar.
-Decidedly encyclopedic in his knowledge
+Decidedly encyclopedic

-up a pen and began writing.
+until he picked up a pen and began writing.

 Burroughs gained some notoriety for western titles that

 included Apache Devil and The Bandit of Hell's Bend.
 But

 it was Tarzan that would propel him to fame and fortune.
 The UofL collection

 most famous was Johnny Weissmuller (1904-84), who as a youth had won yodeling

 contests.
 He made use of that talent to perfect the famous Tarzan yell.

 it comes to building the collection, McWhorter is a man possessed.
 He has